-In certain circumstances, jQuery selectors serve as an alternative to the WalkMe algorithm (Capture Mode) to identify elements with enhanced precision, optimized performance, with the ability grab specific values.
+In certain circumstances, jQuery selectors serve as an alternative to the WalkMe algorithm (Capture Mode) to identify elements with enhanced precision, optimized performance, with the ability to grab specific values.

-A jQuery selector can quickly find an element in the current window based on criteria we provide.
-The most commonly used jQuery selectors, are used in the WalkMe Editor to:
+A jQuery selector can quickly find an element in the current window based on the criteria provided.
+The most common jQuery selectors in the WalkMe Editor are used to:

 - Create Onboarding Goals – Create Onboarding goals based on an On Screen Element.
 Onboarding Goals are constantly checked and using jQuery will reduce strain on your site.

 - Add Strong Pin Launchers – Add the jQuery Selector into the Precision tab of a Launcher to optimize performance.

 - Grab Values – Grab a value from a user variable or a text on the screen to be incorporated into a dynamic announcement or use it in a rule.

-- Check Page Conditions – Direct WalkMe to analyze the attributes of an element on screen to use as a Rule Type in the Rule Engine.
+- Check Page Conditions – Direct WalkMe to analyze the attributes of an element on the screen to use as a Rule Type in the Rule Engine.